QuantGeekDev/mcp-framework-docs/docs/quickstart.md

 3. Add more weather-related tools
 4. Create resources for caching
 5. Define prompts for common queries
-6. Consider using SSE transport for web integration
+6. Consider using HTTP Stream transport for web integration

 Check out our [US Treasury Data Example](https://github.com/QuantGeekDev/fiscal-data-mcp) for a more complete implementation.